Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

 ## Epic 5: User Onboarding & Profile Management

-**User Story**: As a new user, I can complete onboarding quickly and understand the app's value.
+**User Story**: As a new user, I can complete onboarding quickly and understand the app's value. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
-  - The onboarding process consists of maximum 5 intuitive screens with progress indicators
+  - ✅ The onboarding process consists of maximum 5 intuitive screens with progress indicators
-  - Each screen explains a key feature with animated illustrations and clear value propositions
+  - ✅ Each screen explains a key feature with animated illustrations and clear value propositions
-  - The onboarding flow guides users to set up their first account and FIRE goal within 3 minutes
+  - ✅ The onboarding flow guides users to set up their first account and FIRE goal within 3 minutes
-  - **NEW**: Onboarding includes a brief FIRE education module with interactive examples
+  - ✅ **NEW**: Onboarding includes a brief FIRE education module with interactive examples
-  - **NEW**: Users can skip non-essential onboarding steps and complete them later
+  - ✅ **NEW**: Users can skip non-essential onboarding steps and complete them later
-  - **NEW**: Personalized onboarding path based on user's age and financial situation
+  - ✅ **NEW**: Personalized onboarding path based on user's age and financial situation
-  - **NEW**: Onboarding progress is saved and resumable if interrupted
+  - ✅ **NEW**: Onboarding progress is saved and resumable if interrupted
-  - **NEW**: A/B testing framework for onboarding optimization
+  - ✅ **NEW**: A/B testing framework for onboarding optimization
+  - ✅ **NEW**: 3 onboarding variants (Default, FIRE-focused, Beginner-friendly)
+  - ✅ **NEW**: Interactive FIRE education with 25x rule and 4% withdrawal examples
+  - ✅ **NEW**: Comprehensive profile setup with risk tolerance assessment
+  - ✅ **NEW**: First account and goal setup with automatic FIRE calculations
+  - ✅ **NEW**: Progress tracking with time estimates and completion analytics

 **User Story**: As a user, I can set my basic financial information and preferences.